 Maki – It seems that everything I read at DoshDosh.com is premium content.
 Ok, there have been a couple of exceptions where I think he’s dumbed things down and/or ignored the fact that his blog’s audience is composed of advanced marketers.
 We see very much eye-to-eye on the importance of influencers and how marketing is ultimately all about influence.
 (I actually wanted to buy Influence.ca, but apparently someone got there first.)

 Slightly Shady SEO – When every post that someone writes for a whole month goes hot on Sphinn – on the merits of the content – it tells you something about the intellectual capacities of the author.
-Shady is a very quick learner and fine observer of both human and computer behaviour, as he’s demonstrated to me countless times in offline conversations.
+Shady is a very quick learner and fine observer of both human and computer behavior, as he’s demonstrated to me countless times in offline conversations.

 Know why the first few words of your title are key to going hot on Sphinn?
-Shady pointed this out to me by having me consider my own behaviour.
+Shady pointed this out to me by having me consider my own behavior.
 I often look at the top 10 most Sphunn in upcoming to see what’s worth a vote or two.
 The titles of these posts in the ‘hot in upcoming’ sidebar cut off after a certain number of characters.
 So it’s essential to moving up “What’s Hot in Upcoming,” Shady showed me, that your title’s first words draw attention.

 ** Translated: Recipients of the Grand Prize of Excellence